-Qualifications: A' level Visual Artsbased subjects, including Photography, BTEC Level 3 Art courses.
+Qualifications: A' level visual artsbased subjects, including Photography, BTEC Level 3 Art courses.

-Career Opportunities: Successful A' level or BTEC Level 3 portfolios allow many students to move straight onto an art based degree or a foundation year.
-This would provide them the opportunity to develop a career within the photography, media and art and design industry.
+Possible careers: Successful A' level or BTEC Level 3 portfolios allow many students to move straight onto an art-based Degree or a foundation year.
+This would provide them the opportunity to develop a career within the Photography, Media, and Art and Design industry.